Visiting Artist | March 27 - April 10, 2016

 Taking inspiration for process and structure from T.S.
 Elliot’s "Four Quartets," Remains attempts to “fold time back upon itself” through cross medium interchange.
 The organization of time passes between movement, musical sound and projected image, cycling between the three media.
 The work examines connections and oppositions to early modernist pioneers and how the radicalism of that seminal work might be adapted in order to respond to our own early 21st century context.

 While at MANCC, Jasperse hosted a panel discussion with FSU professors Jawole Zollar (Dance), Julietta Cheung (Art), and Dr. Denise Von Glahn (Historical Musicology) on the efficacy of art in the ethical and political domains.
 Additionally, a draft of the work was shared with students and general public during a School of Dance Open Forum.
-Remains, will premiere July 5-7, 2016 at the American Dance Festival.
+Remains, premiered July 5-7, 2016 at the American Dance Festival.

 Collaborators in Residence: Maggie Cloud, Marc Crousillat, Burr Johnson, Heather Lang, Stuart Singer, and Claire Westby [Dancers], Jeff Larson [Video Designer]